Anglican worship is old-old school

 1. Who are these people?

-Our altar party and clergy wear dresses (“albs”) on Sundays.
-While these clothes might make them “stand out,” the purpose of these garments is to emphasize the role, not the person (it’s not about me).
+Our altar party and clergy wear white robes (“albs”) on Sundays.
+While these clothes might make them stand out, the purpose of these garments is to emphasize the role, not the person (it’s not about me).
 Deacons (ones who serve in the midst of the people) wear a stole on one shoulder, while Priests (pastors) wear a stole over both shoulders.
 The Celebrant (the pastor who leads the celebration) wears what we affectionately call the holy poncho (“chasuble”).
-This “poncho” just indicates to everyone in the room who is leading the liturgy in that service.
+The chasuble visually indicates to everyone in the room who is leading the liturgy in that service.

 2. What is Christ Church all about?